November 4, 2018

 - Set default page in GTM interface (instead of Overview)

-Created by Simo Ahava, this extension lets you to debug clicks and form submissions easier.
+Created by Simo Ahava, this extension lets you debug clicks and form submissions easier.
 When enabled, it prevents links from redirecting you to another page and form submissions from refreshing/redirecting you to another page.

-Why prevent default action of click or form submission?
+Why prevent the default action of click or form submission?
 Simple, for debugging reasons it’s better if you stay on the same page.
 Halting the default action prevents links from working, thus you can easily check what happens on a website and what data can be used for tracking purpose.

 This is one of my new favorites.
 What I like about it, is that the extension (by Analytics Pros) replaces Tag Manager Injector, logs what data was pushed to dataLayer, runs diagnostics for most common issues, and offers a bunch of other features.

 Another extension to help you easier debug what’s happening in the Data Layer.
 But unlike Data Slayer or Data Layer Inspector, this plugin enables you to check the Data Layer without having to use the browser console.

 Which one is better, you ask?
 Well, it’s up to you.
 Try all 3 and see which one fits your needs the best.
 My personal favorite is Data Layer Inspector because it also offers a bunch of other features, like injecting GTM container.